andrewschreiber/rlmonitor/README.md

 ### Tensorboard
-To visualize training, use the following commands to setup Baselines to send tensorboard log files.
+To visualize training, use the following command to setup Baselines to send tensorboard log files.

-    export OPENAI_LOG_FORMAT='stdout,log,csv,tensorboard'
+    export OPENAI_LOG_FORMAT='stdout,log,csv,tensorboard' OPENAI_LOGDIR=logs
-    export OPENAI_LOGDIR=log_data

-In a seperate terminal tab/window, reactive your python virtual environment and in the rlmonitor directory run:
+In a seperate terminal tab/window, reactive your python virtual environment and in the rlmonitor root directory run:

-    tensorboard --logdir log_data/tb
+    tensorboard --logdir logs/tb

-Return to the original terminal tab and run your training:
+Return to the original terminal tab, at the root of rlmonitor, and run your training:

     python -m baselines.run --alg=deepq --env=CartPole-v0 --save_path=./cartpole_model.pkl --num_timesteps=1e5